yacineb/rust_cheatsheet/README.md

 ### Borrowing

-- each &T is trivially Copy.
+- each `&T` is trivially `Copy` (and `Clone` of course).
-- In a given block scope, &mut T , is exclusive
+- In a given block scope, `&mut T` , is exclusive and `!Clone`

 ### Copy vs Clone

 - Copy is supposed to be cheap.
 It's implicit.
 Any 'move' is turned into copy when the type is Copy.
 - Clone is a supertrait for Copy. any type that is Copy is also Clone.
-- Clone is explicit
+- Clone is explicit.

 ### Box

 - owns a value in the heap.
 - Is not Copy, can only be moved or borrowed
-- Box::clone : Is Clone only when underlying type is Clone.
+- Box is Clone only when underlying type is Clone.
 - Implements Deref and DerefMut.
 - Box::leak is an elegant way to get a &'static mut

 ### Drop

 - Dropping order for struct fields (by their index 'order of declaration' in their memory alignment).
-- Dropping order for Variables: same than for stack frames popping. reverse order.
+- Dropping order for Variables: same than for stack frames popping (LIFO order).
 - Inside of containers (array, table) : first to last
 - If a field value is moved behind &mut self, then another value must be left in place (see Default trait, std::mem::take/swap pattern)